ManeParse: a Mathematica reader for Parton Distribution Functions: What is ?

 \section{What is \Mane?}

 Parton Distribution Functions (PDFs) are essential elements for making predictions involving hadrons (protons and nuclei) in the initial state.
-For example, at the LHC, we can compute the Higgs production cross section ($\sigma$) using the formula $\sigma=f_{a/P}\otimes f_{b/P}\otimes\omega_{ab\to H}$ where PDFs $f_{a/P}$ and $f_{b/P}$ give the probability density for finding partons ``$a$'' and ``b'' in the two proton beams, and the hard cross section, $\omega_{ab\to H}$, gives the probability density for partons $a$ and $b$ producing the Higgs, $H$.
-The PDFs cannot be computed from first principles at this time\footnote{Lattice QCD has made great strides in computing PDFs in recent years.~\cite{Ma:2014jga,Alexandrou:2016tjj}}, so they must be extracted using fits to experimental data.
-This analysis is performed by a number of collaborations, and the PDFs are generally distributed as a grid of values in $x$ and $Q$ which must be interpolated to generate the PDF $f_{a}(x,Q)$ for flavor ``$a$'' at momentum fraction $x$ and energy scale $Q.$
+For example, at the LHC, we can compute the Higgs production cross section ($\sigma$) using the formula $\sigma_{pp \rightarrow H}=\sum_{a,b} f_{a/P}\otimes f_{b/P}\otimes\omega_{ab\to H}$ where PDFs $f_{a/P}$ and $f_{b/P}$ give the probability density for finding partons ``$a$'' and ``$b$'' in the two proton beams, and the hard cross section, $\omega_{ab\to H}$, gives the probability density for partons $a$ and $b$ producing the Higgs, $H$.
+The PDFs cannot be computed from first principles at this time, so they must be extracted using fits to experimental data.\footnote{Lattice QCD has made great strides in computing PDFs in recent years.~\cite{Ma:2014jga,Alexandrou:2016tjj}} This analysis is performed by a number of collaborations, and the PDFs are generally distributed as a grid of values in $x$ and $Q$ which must be interpolated to generate the PDF $f_{a/P}(x,Q)$ for flavor ``$a$'' in hadron ``$P$'' at momentum fraction $x$ and energy scale $Q.$

 \Mane\footnote{The \Mane\ program was originally developed to run on the SMU computing cluster ``ManeFrame'' which is a play on words inspired by the school mascot, Peruna the pony.}\ is a flexible, modular, lightweight, stand-alone package used to provide access to a wide variety of PDFs within \mma.
-To illustrate the flexibility, in Fig.~\ref{fig:manyPDFs} we show how \Mane\ can work simultaneously with different PDF sets from a variety of groups.
-This figure\footnote{All plots presented here have been generated in \mma.}displays the selected PDF sets listed in Table~\ref{tab:MomSum}.
-Some of the sets are in the \lha\ grid format\citep{Buckley:2014ana}, and others are in the older \cteq\ PDS grid format.\citep{Nadolsky:2008zw} These sets also have different numbers of active flavors, $N_{F}$, different values for the initial evolution scale, $Q_{0}$, different values for the heavy quark masses, $\{m_{c},m_{b},m_{t}\}$, and they can represent either protons or nuclei.
+To illustrate the flexibility, in Fig.~\ref{fig:manyPDFs} we show how \Mane\ can work simultaneously with different PDF sets from a variety of groups.\footnote{All plots presented here have been generated in \mma.} This figure displays the selected PDF sets listed in Table~\ref{tab:MomSum}.
+Some of the sets are in the \lha\ grid format\citep{Buckley:2014ana}, and others are in the older PDS grid format.\citep{Nadolsky:2008zw} These sets also have different numbers of active flavors, $N_{F}$, different values for the initial evolution scale, $Q_{0}$, different values for the heavy quark masses, $\{m_{c},m_{b},m_{t}\}$, and they can represent either free protons or protons bound in nuclei.
 Nevertheless, \Mane\ is able to easily compare and contrast sets from different groups in a common framework.